 As a patent attorney, I handle all aspects of the patenting process.
 As well as discussing and drafting new patent applications with scientists and technology transfer managers I handle prosecution of cases around the world, especially Europe and the USA.
 This involves persuading examiners that the claims of a patent application are allowable.

 A typical day may therefore involve receiving Search or Examination Reports from the UK Intellectual Property Office (IPO) or European Patent Office (EPO) and developing strategies with a client for the best ways to overcome any objections.
-It may also involve discussions with overseas attorneys for cases being prosecuted outside Europe; or working on oppositions or enforcements of granted patents.
+It may also involve discussions with overseas attorneys for cases being prosecuted outside Europe; or working on oppositions or the enforcement of granted patents.

 Whilst life as a patent attorney is predominantly office based, there is the opportunity to travel.
-In addition to attending hearings in Munich and the Hague, I regularly visit clients or attend conferences across the UK and Europe and had the opportunity to spend a couple of several months this year working in Switzerland.
+In addition to attending hearings in Munich and the Hague, I regularly visit clients or attend conferences across the UK and Europe and had the opportunity to spend several months this year working in Switzerland.

 If you’re looking for a career that is both challenging and rewarding, a career in intellectual property law offers both.
 From my own experience, it can be a steep learning curve from the lab bench to law firm, and you’ll need to be prepared for the adjustment.